-The Montreal-Nord borough is bordered to the north by the Riviere-des-Prairies where most of the banks are accessible all year round.
+The Montreal-Nord borough is bordered to the north by the Riviere-des-Prairies where most of the river banks are accessible by foot all year round.

 The borough is one that promotes social diversity through the establishment of condominiums, social housing, retirement homes and rental properties.

 A borough and a community that, not so long ago, had to fight poverty and social exclusion.
-An innocent young man died during a police intervention and then the borough went through an important social and economic development and major advancement.
+An innocent young man died during a police intervention but, eventually, the borough went through an important social and economic development and a major advancement.

-The "Consultation publique sur l’avenir du secteur manufacturier à Montréal" prepared by the Montreal-Nord borough stipulates that everything must be done to 1) safeguard and redevelop employment zones, 2) support the development of innovative manufacturers and 3) promote business creation as well as talent attraction and retention.
+The "Consultation publique sur l’avenir du secteur manufacturier à Montréal" prepared by the Montreal-Nord borough stipulates that everything must be done to 1) safeguard and redevelop employment zones, 2) support the development of innovative manufacturers and 3) promote business creation and talent attraction and retention.

-A large variety of commercial and industrial activities close to major highways such as Route 125 Pie IX, the Metropolitan Expressway 40, the Louis-H-Lafontaine Expressway 25 and to the Pie-IX Bus Rapid Transit (BRT) project, a high-performance public transit service integrated into the reconstruction and upgrade of Pie-IX Boulevard, between the eastern areas of Laval and Montréal.
+A large variety of commercial and industrial activities close to major highways such as Route 125 Pie IX, the Metropolitan Expressway 40, the Louis-H-Lafontaine Expressway 25 and to the Pie-IX Bus Rapid Transit (BRT).

 Montreal North is served by the normal services offered by the STM, the Société de Transport de Montréal as well as by four express buses on four different lines.